asweigart/showcallstack/README.md

 ...outputs this:

     The call stack is 3 call(s) deep:
+    (Here is the "bottom" of the call stack.)
     Function/method: a(), Local variables: {'varA': 42}
     Function/method: b(), Local variables: {'varB': 86}
     Function/method: c(), Local variables: {'varC': 99}
+    (Here is the "top" of the call stack.)

 This recursive factorial program...